mohammaditabassumkhatib-oss/Electricity_Theft_Detection_using_DNN/README.md

-# Electricity Theft Detection in Smart Grids using Deep Neural Network
+# Electricity Theft Detection in Smart Grids Based on Deep Neural Networks

-A machine learning web application that detects fraudulent electricity usage patterns in smart grids using a Deep Neural Network (DNN).
+A machine learning web application that detects fraudulent electricity usage patterns in smart grids using a Deep Neural Networks (DNN).
 Built as a Final Year Bachelor's Project.

 ---